tinyclub/linux-lab/README.md

 Means both `/etc/docker/daemon.json` and `/etc/default/docker` configured `registry-mirrors`, please comment the late one and restart docker:

     $ sudo service docker restart

+### 6.1.9 pathspec FETCH_HEAD did not match any file known to git

+If get such error while running `make boot`, it means network issue, please refer to section 6.1.5。

+    Could not resolve host: gitee.com
+    error: pathspec 'FETCH_HEAD' dit not match any file(s) known to git

 ## 6.2 Qemu Issues